 While a session_start event begins a session, there are three ways a session may end:

 - session_end event – a session_end event ends a session once it’s received.
 The session time is calculated as: session_end timestamp – session_start timestamp.

 - Timeout – a session times out after 60 minutes of inactivity (no events being received from a user).
 The session time is calculated as: Last event timestamp – session_start timestamp.
 So, the timeout is the amount of time spent before giving up on the user sending any more events.

 - session_start event – sending a session_start event multiple times ends the previous session and starts a new one.
 The session time is calculated as: second session_start timestamp – first session_start timestamp.

 - Then sends another event (not session_start or session_end) five minutes later.

 The session length for that user is recorded as five minutes.
 If a second user performs the same actions as the first user, but then sends another event (not session_start or session_end) 70 minutes later, their session length is still recorded as five minutes, as the time from their last event to the previous event was more than the timeout.

-For events sent via the batch API (which is used by the iOS, Android and Unity SDKs), there are some additional considerations used when calculating session metrics.
+For events sent via the batch API (which is used by the iOS, Android, and Unity SDKs), there are some additional considerations used when calculating session metrics.
 Additional data from the client (the time that the event happened according to the client) is used for calculating the length of sessions.
 However, the client timestamp is not used for determining the time at which the session happened.
 This is because the time on client devices tends to be, in a small number of cases, incorrect (and in many cases can go so far as being wrong by years).
-For more information, see the Swrve Events API Guide in the developer documentation.
+For more information, see the Swrve Events API guide.